rick/security/secure-groups-setup.md

 improvement over not using one at all.
 Instructions below are for 1Password, but adjust accordingly for other tools.

+A note about using 1Password on multiple devices: Since one of the advantages of using a password vault is that it's easy to generate complex, long, and random unique passwords; you'll quickly find that an account created on your desktop computer has a password you might want to have access to on your phone.
+For this reason, it's customary to sync your password vaults, and 1Password supports this.
+Here we presume you're using Dropbox to sync your password vault, but any other means of syncing that works for you is totally acceptable.

  - [ ] Download and install [1Password](https://1password.com/) from https://1password.com/downloads/
  - [ ] Create your vault with a secure passphrase.
 [Help for creating a strong passphrase](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html)
  - [ ] Always use 1Password to create passwords.
 Generate strong, random, unique passwords for every login.